 Special microbes added to the milk at the beginning of cheesemaking.
 They help acidity the milk and produce specific styles of cheese with distinctive flavours and textures.

 Cheeses that ripen from the outside in towards the centre.
 They normally have a coating of special moulds or bacteria on the outside, such as white mould and washed rind cheeses.

 At the beginning of cheesemaking, the milk is set into a gel, then separated into solid (curd) and liquid (whey) components.
 The whey is either drained away or used to make other products, such as ricotta.
-Whey consists mostly of the lactose and water-soluble vitamins and minerals from the milk.
+Whey consists mostly of the lactose, protein and water-soluble vitamins and minerals from the milk.